 2. Exercise Activities

-Pandemic restrictions and working from home have made it difficult for many employees to maintain their previous exercise routines.
+During the pandemic many routines were changed and now working from home likely resulted in many employees not returning to their previous exercise routines.
 Commissioning a daily or weekly virtual exercise class for your employees is a great way to give them time to interact and break up their day with something positive for their health.
-Many gyms and yoga studios now offer online classes and private sessions for groups, so don’t hesitate to explore some of the many fun wellness options that can be an added benefit to your employees during this unique time away from the physical office environment.
+Many gyms and yoga studios now offer online classes and private sessions for groups, so don’t hesitate to explore some of the many fun wellness options that can be an added benefit to your employees.

 3. Create Office Interest Groups